Patent Strategies for Acquisitions in India

 Examination Application:

-In case the patent application has been filed at the Indian Patent Office it is pragmatically very essential to request the Indian Patent Office to examine the application.
-The Indian Patent Office Examiner would thus look into the application and determine whether the same complies with the requirements under relevant law and technology.
+In case the patent application has been filed at the Indian Patent Office, it is pragmatically very essential to request the Indian Patent Office to examine the application.
+The Indian Patent Office Examiner would thus look into the application and determine whether the same complies with the requirements under the relevant law and technology.

 Patent Prosecution: